NJ120903/D-DOS/README.md

 This repository contains two Python scripts for simulating a Distributed Denial of Service (DDoS) attack and for running a rate-limited server to test defenses against such attacks.

+# Try it on your own risk I am not for blame.

+# Use Administrator mode of command prmpts for running the commands only.

 ## Overview

 1. **Rate-Limited Server (`rate_limited_server.py`)**: